 Snow Yunxue Fu (b.
-1987) is a new media artist who lives and works in Chicago and has shown her work internationally and nationally in America.
-Her artwork approaches the subject of the Sublime using topographical computer rendered animation installation.
+1987) is a new media artist, curator, and educator who lives and works in Chicago.
+Her artwork approaches the subject of the Sublime using topographical computer rendered animation and installation.
 She exams and interprets the world around her through digital space and virtual reality, where she draws a parallel to the realms of multi-dimensionality, the physical, the virtual, and the metaphysical.